Skip to content. Skip to main navigation.

 To request accommodations, please see Guests with Disabilities.

-How was your UT Arlington experience?
-Every UT Arlington undergraduate is asked to provide this feedback on a graduate exit survey.
+How was your UTA experience?
+Every UTA undergraduate is asked to provide this feedback on a graduate exit survey.
 You will receive instructions for completing this online survey 4-6 weeks prior to your commencement ceremony.
-Your feedback will help make UT Arlington the best that it can be for future Mavericks.
+Your feedback will help make UTA the best that it can be for future Mavericks.